May 30, 2019

 Before they pivot to self-confidence, underdogs typically exhibit self-doubt and a feeling of being underestimated and misjudged by the outside world.
 Being an underdog means facing your own questions of worthiness, strength and individual will—inner conflict that can be resolved through achievement and reconciliation with an antagonist.

 Drive, determination and resilience, basically.
 Desire in an underdog appears as untapped strength or discoverable calling—an irresistible need to pursue what’s seemingly out of reach or impossible.
 It’s motivated by desire for validation among peers and to prove the naysayers wrong.
-We especially find narrative power in the underdog’s a sense of individualism and exceptionalism: “I am the only one who can address this.”
+We especially find narrative power in the underdog's sense of individualism and exceptionalism: “I am the only one who can address this.”
 Desire alone is not enough, however; underdogs have to believe they have the capacity and autonomy to succeed.
 Which leads to…

 The essential tools to overcome obstacles.
 Beyond drive and self-belief, these are the skills, pillars of behavior and intellectual capabilities that enable underdogs to fulfill their calling.
 If these strengths and abilities are latent or need to be acquired elsewhere, underdogs find catalysts—a Yoda or Mr. Miyagi—to recognize, encourage and channel their hidden powers.
 Ability also assumes the underdog has “permission” from others to apply their strengths and autonomy to act.